deepinv/deepinv/docs/source/contributing.rst

   If you've contributed a new class (e.g. dataset, physics etc.), you should add it to any existing tests, e.g. those that check physics adjointness, dataset return format, etc.

-3. Check your tests pass locally by running ``python -m pytest deepinv/tests`` in the root directory after making the desired changes.
+1. Check your tests pass locally by running ``python -m pytest deepinv/tests`` in the root directory after making the desired changes.
 Learn more `here <https://realpython.com/pytest-python-testing/>`__.
+You can also run specific tests by providing the path to the test file, e.g. ``python -m pytest deepinv/tests/test_physics.py``, or even to a specific test function, e.g. ``python -m pytest -k "test_operators_adjointness" deepinv/tests/test_physics.py``.
-4. Push your code to your PR.
+2. Push your code to your PR.
 A maintainer will run the tests on CPU and GPU in the CI, and you will see the results in the `Test PR...` GitHub action.

 .. note::
   Your code coverage will automatically be checked using ``codecov``.